nobodyatall648/nobodyatall648/README.md

 Ethereum: 0x13AE19b1550B9d66372072c00a1a9762f5dB11B5

 ### Contact
-If you guys want to contact me, do drop me a message in Discord. <br>
+If you guys want to contact me, do drop me an email. <br>
-Discord ID: NobodyAtall#9478
+ProtonMail: nobodyatall648@protonmail.com